 Let’s say that a customer puts in the loan request for over $60,000 to the bank.
 The loan officer reviews the request in the first stage.
 If the branching rule that checks if the amount owed to the bank will exceed $50,000 is satisfied, the next stage in the process is to investigate if the request is fraudulent.
 If it’s determined that this is indeed a case of fraud, the process moves on to taking a legal action against the requestor.
 The loan officer shouldn’t have visibility into the two investigative stages as the officer doesn’t have access to the Investigation table.

 However, if the loan officer opens the Request row, all would be able to see the entire end-to-end process.
 Not only will the loan officer be able to see the fraud investigation stage, but she’ll also be able to identify the outcome of the investigation by having been able to see the Legal Action stage in the process.
 Also, the officer will be able to preview the steps in the investigative stages by choosing the stage.
 While the loan officer won’t be able to see the data or the step completion status, she’ll be able to identify the potential actions that were taken against the submitter of the request during the investigation and legal action stages.

 In this process flow, the loan officer will be able to see the Fraud Investigation and Legal Action stages, which constitutes an improper information disclosure.
 We recommend paying special attention to the information that may become disclosed due to branching.
 In our example, split the process into two separate processes, one for the request processing and another one for the fraud investigation, to prevent the information disclosure.
 The process for the loan officer will look like this:

 The process for the investigation will be self-contained and include the following stages:

-You will need to provide a workflow to synchronize the Approve/Deny decision from the Investigation record to the Request record.
+You will need to provide a workflow to synchronize the Approve/Deny decision from the Investigation row to the Request row.